Electronic Data Collection (EDC) | Participant (EDC) | Genetic Variants | Big Data | AI | The CRID | Proof | Charts | ETL

 • Allows datasets from different studies to be merged.

-• The research study PI can request specific data from patients.
+• The research study PI can request specific data from participants.

 • Approved research studies can interface with The CRID using secure APIs.